kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: A. Fair skin - *FALSE* = C. Continuous sun exposure - TRUE
 - Fair skin, albinism, xeroderma pigmentosum and family history are all risk factors for malignant melanoma
-- Intermittent sun exposure is a risk factor
+- *Intermittent sun exposure* is a risk factor
-	- With stronger links between continuous exposure and BCC and SCC
+	- Stronger links between *continuous exposure* and BCC and SCC

 ### Q130
 Which of the following is NOT a _benign skin lesion_?

 	A. Pott’s peculiar tumour
-	B. Seborrhoeic keratosis - F
+	B. Seborrhoeic keratosis
-	C. Hamartoma - F
+	C. Hamartoma
-	D. Merkel cell tumour - F
+	D. Merkel cell tumour
-	E. Turban tumour - F
+	E. Turban tumour

 #### Answer: A. Pott’s peculiar tumour - *FALSE* = D. Merkel cell tumour - TRUE
 - **NOTE** Pott’s peculiar tumour is a trichilemmal cyst
 - Hamartoma is an overgrowth of one or more cell types that are normally present
-- A turban tumour is a type of cylindroma
+- Turban tumour is a type of cylindroma
 - Seborrhoeic keratoses are benign overgrowths of basal layer of epidermis